Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-cH02SWIw8-A.md

 # [August 17th, 2021 Livestream](../2021-08-17.md)
 ## Q&A: Internally, do you know what the WIP items are planned to do, or is it up in the air?
 https://www.youtube.com/watch?v=cH02SWIw8-A
-This question was possibly duplicated with a more recent answer: [August 24th, 2021 Livestream Q&A: What will the Work-In-Progress items do in the future?](./yt-kMtDQ0sZPAw.md) [https://www.youtube.com/watch?v=kMtDQ0sZPAw](https://www.youtube.com/watch?v=kMtDQ0sZPAw)
+This question was possibly duplicated with a more recent answer: [November 8th, 2022 Livestream Q&A: ADA talks when I come across S.A.M.
+Ore & the WIP artefacts, should those lines be muted?](./yt-0iChXeNjbTg.md) [https://www.youtube.com/watch?v=0iChXeNjbTg](https://www.youtube.com/watch?v=0iChXeNjbTg)

 ### Topics